junymc/sinatra-project-movie-review/spec.md

 [] Ensure that users can edit and delete only their own resources - not resources created by other users.
 [] Validate user input so bad data cannot be persisted to the database.
 [x] BONUS: Display validation failures to user with error messages.
 (This is an optional feature, challenge yourself and give it a shot!)
+[] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+[] **** Your app does NOT break if I go to unexpected URLs.
+Show a 404 or 401 page!! *****

 Confirm